-- Retain and enhance rural and agricultural character and landscape by allocating 51% (677 ha) of lands for agricultural and environmental uses (See Table 2: Land Use Distribution), and encouraging design elements found in Section 24: Agricultural Industrial Design Guidelines. - Create a central utility and transport corridor to service the area.
+- Retain and enhance rural and agricultural character and landscape by allocating 40.5% 51% (677 ha) of lands for agricultural and environmental uses (See Table 2: Land Use Distribution), and encouraging design elements found in Section 24: Agricultural Industrial Design Guidelines. - Create a central utility and transport corridor to service the area.
 A high-capacity east-west transportation corridor is proposed to service the site (see Map 10: Transportation and Mobility Concept). - Provide a potential rapid-bus route and associated park and ride hubs.
 As development occurs regional transportation connections should be considered. - Retain rural residential uses as part of the overall vision and growth strategy.
-221 hectares of Rural Residential uses are retained.
+221 hectares of Rural Residential uses are retained. - Provide the potential for micro-farming uses.
+Agricultural uses are strategically located near light industrial and commercial uses to allow space for agricultural use to evolve with the community and agrelated technology.

-- Provide the potential for micro-farming uses.
-Agricultural uses are strategically located near light industrial and commercial uses to allow space for agricultural use to evolve with the community and agrelated technology. - Provide the potential for research component involving the province, universities/colleges and possibly the federal government. - Encourage the development of an Agri-Plex and other local amenities such as two conservation areas and associated trails and interpretive areas.
-See Map 8: Parks and Trails Concept for potential trail and activity node locations. - Capitalize on potential railway sidings and associated industrial uses.
+- Provide the potential for research component involving the province, universities/colleges and possibly the federal government. - Encourage the development of an Agri-Plex and other local amenities such as two conservation areas and associated trails and interpretive areas.
+See Map 8: Parks and Trails Concept for potential trail and activity node locations. - Encourage development options that have a foundation in waste reduction, reuse, recycling and a circular economy. - Capitalize on potential railway sidings and associated industrial uses.
 The lands adjacent to the railway corridor are designated as medium industrial in Map 6: Land Use Concept to allow for potential intermodal collection and distribution. - Provide compatible commercial and local support services such as truck services at the west, central, and east end of the site.